thibaut-neoledge/azure-docs.fr-fr/articles/expressroute/expressroute-howto-routing-arm.md

 <properties
-   pageTitle="Configuration du routage pour un circuit ExpressRoute | Microsoft Azure" description="Cet article vous guide tout au long des étapes de création et d’approvisionnement de l’homologation privée, publique et Microsoft d’un circuit ExpressRoute.
-Cet article vous montre également comment vérifier l'état, mettre à jour ou supprimer des homologations pour votre circuit." documentationCenter="na" services="expressroute" authors="ganesr"
+   pageTitle="How to configure routing for an ExpressRoute circuit | Microsoft Azure" description="This article walks you through the steps for creating and provisioning the private, public and Microsoft peering of an ExpressRoute circuit.
+This article also shows you how to check the status, update, or delete peerings for your circuit." documentationCenter="na" services="expressroute" authors="ganesr"